codurance/site/src/_posts/2019-01-14-mars-rover-kata-refactoring-to-patterns.md

 [<span style=" font-weight: bold; color: #1155CC; padding-right: 5px;">84f38a</span>](https://github.com/simion-iulian/mars_rover_article/commit/84f38add0b7adf613448df4a7a2f85b0e82ad6a6)
 The direction uses a switch logic to change positions and it is possible to have each cardinal point be self containing, knowing only of it&#39;s right and left coordinate.

-Delegating a call to its own right() and left() methods would make use of the State pattern and lets the cardinal manage the switching.
-In a way looks like a water molecule that has one big atom in the middle and two neighboring ones to its left and right.
-Naming the Cardinal State subtype methods to left() and right() distances the implementation from turning and makes it more reusable in another context.
-It makes the switch go away, and also puts the responsibility of switching state to the cardinal and not to the rover.
-The cognitive load of the class is less because before the refactoring the Rover class had to know about all the mappings and now the mappings are self-contained.

 [<span style=" font-weight: bold; color: #1155CC; padding-right: 5px;">6080dc</span>](https://github.com/simion-iulian/mars_rover_article/commit/6080dc18ab125fb26b344bf761feedcb230710f8)
 Shadowing and removing the old implementation.
 Adapting it to work with the Rover